-Few years back, when I had attended a party, I got to taste Veg.
+Few years back, when I had attended a celebration party, I got to taste Veg.
 Manchurian (with Fried Rice) for the first time.
-I didn’t like the taste of Manchurian balls, and that’s when I decided to find its proper recipe.
+Well, frankly speaking, I didn’t like the taste of Manchurian balls and that’s when I’d decided to find its proper recipe.

-Later, I did learn to make the delicious Manchurian balls in my kitchen, and also found out the reasons why my previous encounter with it wasn’t really memorable.
-And for your knowledge, the reasons were their bad texture and excess use of cabbage.
+Later, I did learn to make the delicious Manchurian balls in my kitchen and also found out the reasons why my previous experience was not so memorable.
+And just for the record, the reasons were their bad texture and excessive use of cabbage.

-Thankfully, you don’t have to experience such taste.
-I’m gonna tell you how to make the crispy Manchurian balls at home.
+Thankfully, you don’t have to experience such taste, as I’m gonna tell you how to make crispy Manchurian balls at home.

 You can make use of some of these tips to add your own style in it.